 Bluetooth Smart (Low Energy)

-Bluetooth Low Energy (BLE), also called Bluetooth Smart, is a new protocol standard for Bluetooth which still uses the 2.4 GHz spectrum, but has a much more power efficient protocol for handling ad hoc sessions.
+Bluetooth Low Energy (LE), also called Bluetooth Smart, is a new protocol standard for Bluetooth which still uses the 2.4 GHz spectrum, but has a much more power efficient protocol for handling ad hoc sessions.
 This means that devices do not have to transmit constantly, and thus they can save quite a bit of power.
-BLE is used in new beacon based location proximity systems, like Apple iBeacon.
+Bluetooth LE is used in new beacon based location proximity systems, like Apple iBeacon.

 While we at Link Labs usually think digital data wireless, advances in Wireless Changing certainly have our attention.
 The smart team over at WiTricity have developed a method of coupling the near field of lower frequency radio transmissions (9.9 MHz) to wirelessly “beam” power between devices like a charger and a phone (or electrical vehicle).